10-05-2022

 This is what our clients say

-We continuously measure client satisfaction through a weekly survey sent to clients and site managers for whom we have recently completed a project.
-We ask them to rate us on the following aspects: How would you rate us overall?
-How did you experience the calculation and quotation phase?
-How did […]
+We continuously measure the satisfaction of our customers.
+We do this through a weekly survey that is sent to clients and site managers whose project was recently completed by us.
+We ask them to rate us with a grade on the following aspects: How do you rate us overall?
+How […]

 To top